 If you have a pile problem, tell yourself this: “Everything in a pile is a deferred decision.”
 When you had the item in your hand, you did not decide where it should live so you set it down.
 The next “decision” landed on top of that one, and so on, leading to a stack of indecision.
 Change the habit: stop and think, “Wait, where should this go?”
 The extra seconds spent putting it in its correct spot will save you many minutes down the road.
 And nobody’s perfect: It’s okay to have a basket of “action items” so long as you also schedule a time to put them away.

 Attach a Guilty Pleasure to a Chore

 Plan an organizing session right before an activity you enjoy, like watching a movie or reading a book.
 It takes away some of the negative charge and motivates you to get the task done efficiently.
-If the task does not require your undivided attention (say folding clean laundry), you can watch your favorite show at the same time.
-You might even get so engulfed in the plotline that you won’t notice the time passing.
-If you do chores this way, you are being productive and checking something tedious items off of your to-do list for the day—it’s a win-win.
+If the task does not require your undivided attention (say folding clean laundry), you can watch your favorite show at the same time, or listen to a podcast or audiobook.
+You might even get so engrossed, you won’t notice the time passing—and your chores just became less tedious.

 For times when you’re just too tired or busy to put things away: have one (and only one!) drop spot in each room for that stuff.
 Use a collapsible bin as a “loading dock” and keep it tucked away in a nearby closet.
-But be careful not to just let your things sit there for days on end.
+But be careful not to just let your things sit for too long.
 It’s important to set a deadline to put those pieces away (at night when the kids are brushing their teeth or in the morning when you’re starting a new load of laundry), because you don’t want your stuff collecting dust.